In this article, we will address the following three basic questions:

 Is Every Christian Filledwith the Holy Spirit?

-Various scripture passages indicate that being filled with the Holy Spirit is a special experience that not every Christian has.
+There are several scriptures, most notably the following scriptures in the Book of Acts, that indicate being filled with the Holy Spirit is a special experience that not every Christian has.

 Acts 6:3: “Therefore, brethren, seek out from among you seven men of good reputation, full of the Holy Spirit and wisdom, whom we may appoint over this business [i.e., the responsibilities of deacons or elders].”

-This passage indicates that, in addition to having a good reputation and wisdom, the men to be chosen needed to have relationship with the Holy Spirit that went beyond His indwelling them.
+This scripture indicates that, in addition to having a good reputation and wisdom, the men to be chosen to serve in important positions in the church needed to have a relationship with the Holy Spirit that went beyond His indwelling them.
 Although all Christians are indwelled by the Holy Spirit, the instruction to choose men who were “full of the Holy Spirit” indicates that not all the Christian men in the Jerusalem church were filled with the Holy Spirit.

 John F. Walvoord, Th.D., on page 191 of his book entitled The Holy Spirit, says, “[A] newborn saint may have the fullness of the Spirit, while being nevertheless quite immature, and in contrast a mature saint may lack the fullness of the Spirit.”